witnet/witnet-wrapped-wit/README.md

 - `--gasPrice`: Max.
 EVM gas price to pay when transferring $WIT.

 #### `$ witwrap wrappings`
-Shows the history of past wrapping transactions, as well as an up-to-date list with the status of on-going wrappings workflows.
+Shows the history of past wrapping transactions, as well as an up-to-date list with the status of on-going wrapping workflows.
 It also allows you to initiate a wrap transaction on Witnet, and validated on Ethereum when finalized.

 Flags:
-- `--check`: Show time difference between the wrap transaction took place on Witnet, and when it gets ultimately verified on Ethereum.
+- `--check`: Show the time difference between the wrap transaction took place on Witnet, and when it gets ultimately verified on Ethereum.

 Options:
 - `--limit`: Limit number of history records.